What is the meaning of the Kalachakra mantra?

 Kalachakra mantra meaning:

 The syllable MA is the basis for the inestimable mansion of Kalachakra.
 The four syllables LA VA RA YA stands for the 4 elements of earth, fire, water, and wind.
-HUM PHAT represents an offering of blessings, with the wish that hearing this powerful mantra and chanting it bring supreme benefit for all sentient beings.
+HUM PHAT represents an offering of blessings, with the wish that hearing this powerful mantra and chanting it brings supreme benefit to all sentient beings.